Moosach: Geography

 The community lies in a picturesque setting in an ice-age moraine landscape about 500 m in elevation and lends itself well to hiking.
 In the heights of the moraine that ring the town are lakes, among them the Steinsee, a bathing lake also favoured by visitors from Munich.
-Somewhat farther away lies the Kitzlsee, a protected landscape.
+Somewhat further away lies the Kitzlsee, a protected landscape.

 Moosach comprises a number of surrounding hamlets and lone homesteads such as Falkenberg (with a stable and a beergarden), Baumhau, Altenburg and Berghofen.

 History

 In 1990, Moosach celebrated 1,200 years of existence, witnessed in a donation document of the Roman Catholic Archdiocese of Munich and Freising.
 The community's name goes back to the Moosach brook: "Ache flowing through the moss", Ache being a regional word meaning "swiftly flowing water".
-The Moosach rises from 7 springs at the foot of the mountain on which stands the Kloster Maria Altenburg (monastery).
+The Moosach rises from seven springs at the foot of the mountain on which stands the Kloster Maria Altenburg (monastery).

 Moosach belonged to the Rentamt of Munich and the Court of Swabia of the Electorate of Bavaria.
 In the course of administrative reforms in Bavaria, the current community came into being with the community edict of 1818.